To make and impact in our world, RISE above the rest – Tuscarora

 Proper dress and grooming are primarily the responsibility of the parent or guardian.
 However, the school has the responsibility to see that the cleanliness, dress, and grooming of students do not present a danger to the health or safety of themselves or their fellow students, do not prevent them from performing regularly required school activities, do not cause a disruption of the orderly functioning of the school, or do not cause excessive wear or damage to school property.

 Students will be provided T-shirts when possible to remedy the problem.
 Parents may be requested to provide a change of clothes.
 Repeated failure of a student to abide by the dress code may result in disciplinary action.

 All students who attend Loudoun County Public Schools are expected to dress appropriately for a K-12 educational environment.
 A student’s attire should facilitate the participation in learning as well as the health and safety of students.
 This policy is intended to provide guidance for students, staff and parents.

 Appropriate Student Attire.
 Students must wear clothing that is appropriate to a K-12 educational environment and that does not or is not likely to cause a substantial disruption that includes the following attire:

-- Clothing that covers private areas should be opaque and appropriate undergarments must be worn.
+- Clothing that covers private areas and should be opaque.

 - Clothing that is suitable for all scheduled classroom activities where unique hazards exist.